THE ART- & CULTURE INDUSTRY'S

 to the establishment of a global (PSEUDO-) 'CULTURAL DEMOCRACY'

 I invite readers to refer to this matrix - the summary of the global contemporary art world- when looking at contemporary art shows.
-Click here to download/print the pdf:
+Click here to download/print the one-page pdf:

 The questions "What is art?", "Is it art?", or "Can the boundary of art be extended?", have thus been abolished - and with them the true autonomy, self-determination and freedom of artist, art, art critic and audience.
 (Without the idea of a boundary -and without art history as a standard and measure-there is no freedom in art.)